-With over five hundred smartphones in my collection, I have completed hundreds of projects centered around Android, Windows Mobile and iOS.
+With over five hundred smartphones in my collection, I have completed hundreds of projects centered around Android, Windows Mobile, and iOS, utilizing technologies such as Kotlin and Java for Android application development.
 Before smartphones became widespread, I worked on numerous projects involving flip phones, PDAs, etc.

-Each phone in my collection is part of a unique project ranging from anything like acting as a bluetooth File server or acting as a remote IP camera, to serving as a full PHP/SQL/FTP/DHCP server or being the platform for the development of a custom ROM.
-At very least each phone is rooted and has a ROM I modified for that model specifically flashed to it.
+Each phone in my collection is part of a unique project ranging from acting as a Bluetooth File server or remote IP camera to serving as a full PHP/SQL/FTP/DHCP server or being the platform for the development of a custom ROM.
+At the very least, each phone is rooted and has a ROM I modified for that model specifically flashed to it.
 In the case a phone can’t be rooted (ZTE has a couple that come to mind), I usually find these phones make great security studies.
 The ZTE phones, for instance, have a security measure similar to Deep Freeze by storing system critical files in a mounted and temporary RAM drive, leaving the real files always encrypted and hidden.

 Custom ROM builds

 These examples involves major system alterations to the Android build that require rooting, partition resizing and flashing, init.d and kernel modifications, service modifications, apk decompile and recompile events, etc.